ossf/community/wg-endusers/README.md

 ### Meeting times

 Every 2 weeks, Thursday 10am EST/3pm UTC.
 The meeting invite with zoom details is available on the [public OSSF calendar](https://calendar.google.com/calendar?cid=czYzdm9lZmhwNWk5cGZsdGI1cTY3bmdwZXNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)

-### Meeting notes

-Meeting notes are [maintained in a Google Doc](https://docs.google.com/document/d/1KQalBRzfRBvsqh73JUYfp1KG-AJdXcv2Z8LTIFoQP8c/edit#).
-If attending please add your name, and if a returning attendee, please change the color of your name from gray to black.

-## Governance

-The [CHARTER.md](CHARTER.md) outlines the scope and governance of our group activities.

-- Lead - Jon Meadows
-- Co-Lead -

 ### Project Maintainers